Three-Dimensional Ultrasound Matrix Imaging

 {\textbf{Spatial reciprocity as a guide star.}}

 The 3D distribution of the speed-of-sound breaks the spatial invariance of input and output PSFs.
 Figure~\ref{fig2_ResultsCDP}b illustrates this fact by showing a map of local RPSFs {(see Methods)}.
-The RPSF is more strongly distorted below the fat layer of the pork chop ($c_{f}\approx1480\pm 10$ m/s~\cite{Goss1980}) than below the muscle area ($c_m\approx1560 \pm 50$ m/s).
-A full-field compensation of aberrations similar to adaptive focusing does not allow a fine compensation of aberrations [\flav{Fig.~\ref{fig2_ResultsCDP}d1}].
+The RPSF is more strongly distorted below the fat layer of the {pork tissue} ($c_{\textrm{f}}\approx1480\pm 10$ m/s~\cite{Goss1980}) than below the muscle area ($c_{\textrm{m}}\approx1560 \pm 50$ m/s).
+A full-field compensation of aberrations similar to adaptive focusing does not allow a fine compensation of aberrations [{Fig.~\ref{fig2_ResultsCDP}d1}].
 Access to the transmission matrix $\mathbf{T}=[T(\mathbf{u},\mathbf{r})]$ linking each transducer and each medium voxel is required rather than just a simple aberration transmittance $T(\mathbf{u})$.

-To that aim, a local correlation matrix $\mathbf{C}(\mathbf{r})$ should be considered around each point $\mathbf{r}$ over a sliding box $\mathcal{W}(\mathbf{r})$ (see Methods).
-The choice of its spatial extension $\bm{w}$ is subject to the following dilemma.
-On the one hand, the spatial window should be as small as possible to grasp the rapid variations of the PSFs across the field of view.
-On the other hand, these areas should be large enough to encompass a sufficient number of independent realizations of disorder~\cite{lambert_ultrasound_2022}.
-The bias made on our $\mathbf{T}$-matrix estimator actually scales as (see Supplementary Section S5):

-$C$ is the so-called coherence factor that is a direct indicator of the focusing quality~\cite{mallart_adaptive_1994} but that also depends on the multiple scattering rate and noise background~\cite{lambert_ultrasound_2021}. $N_{\mathcal{W}}$ is the number of \alex{diffraction-limited resolution} cells in each spatial window.
+{To that aim, a local correlation matrix $\mathbf{C}(\rgp)$ should be considered around each point $\rgp$ over a sliding box $\mathcal{W}(\rg-\rgp)$ (see Methods), commonly called patches, whose choice of spatial extent {${w}$} is subject to the following dilemma: On the one hand, the spatial window should be as small as possible to grasp the rapid variations of the PSFs across the field of view; on the other hand, these areas should be large enough to encompass a sufficient number of independent realizations of disorder~\cite{robert_greens_2008,lambert_ultrasound_2022}.} The bias made on our $\mathbf{T}$-matrix estimator actually scales as (see Supplementary Section \alex{6}):{ } {$\mathcal{C}$} is the so-called coherence factor that is a direct indicator of the focusing quality~\cite{mallart_adaptive_1994} but that also depends on the multiple scattering rate and noise background~\cite{lambert_ultrasound_2021}. $N_{\mathcal{W}}$ is the number of {diffraction-limited resolution} cells in each spatial window.